CPJKU/partitura/docs/usage.rst

          ├─ Note id=n02 voice=2 staff=1 type=half pitch=C5
          └─ Note id=n03 voice=2 staff=1 type=half pitch=E5

-This reveals that the timeline of the part (accessible as :attr:`part.timeline <partitura.score.Part.timeline>`) has three time points at which one or more musical objects start or end.
+This reveals that the part has three time points at which one or more musical objects start or end.
 At `t=0` there are several starting objects, including a :class:`~partitura.score.TimeSignature`, :class:`~partitura.score.Measure`, :class:`~partitura.score.Page`, and :class:`~partitura.score.System`.